 - 5.3 oz turkey chorizo (150 gr)

-- 1 tbsp chopped chives , to sprinkle after baking
+- 1 tablespoon chopped chives , to sprinkle after baking

 - Mix mustard with honey.
 Then pour on pastry sheet and spread evenly, leaving 2 inch (5 cm) empty space at the shorter end.